 when similar signals are transmitted in different space-time streams.
 The same cyclic shift is applied

-to these streams during the transmission of the Data field of the frame.
+to these streams during the transmission of the Data field of the VHT PPDU.
 The cyclic shift value

 for the portion of the packet following the VHT-SIG-A field for space-time stream n out